What tips do you have for a person trying to increase their credit score in a short amount of time?

 People also tend to believe that being debt-free will lead to a perfect score.
 This is untrue.
 Having lines of credit with low balances that you pay in full and on time will give you a high score, having no credit (and thus, no credit history) will result in a lower score.

-What are the most common mistakes people make when trying to improve their credit score?
+Which are the most common mistakes people make when trying to improve their credit score?

-What is the best way for a young person to build credit?
+Which is the best way for a young person to build credit?